usds/assessment-review-tool/docs/Cold Start.md

 Cold Start:

+To change your space or org for the cloud foundry session:
+`$ cf target -o gsa-tts-usdc -s prod`

 1. Cloud.gov: Create application shell with APP_NAME
     - APP_NAME will be the application name
     - The shell is the empty cloud.gov instance